 From the 437,000 TPS holders, 93% are from El Salvador, Honduras and Haiti (my home country) followed by Syria, Nicaragua, Nepal, Somalia, Sudan, South Sudan and Yemen.

-Colleagues psychiatrists and I are setting up an exhibit booth for 5 days at the American Psychiatric Association (APA) annual meeting in New York city to educate the vibrant community of psychiatrists on the need to screen and assist TPS holders and highlight our ethical responsibility to ensure transition care for those you may leave the United States.
+Colleagues psychiatrists and I are setting up an exhibit booth for 5 days at the American Psychiatric Association (APA) annual meeting in New York city to make the vibrant community of psychiatrists aware of the need to screen and support TPS holders, the impact of family separation, and highlight our ethical responsibility to ensure transition care for those you may leave the United States.

 We will have: flyers, a banner and a screen of motion graphics of our educational content.